-She has worked primarily with organisations advancing Māori and Iwi, and with various public sector and private organisations, focusing on policy and commercial development.
+She has worked primarily with organisations advancing Māori and Iwi, and with various public sector and private organisations, focusing on policy, economic and commercial development.

 Ko Ngāpuhi tōna iwi, nō Hokianga ia.
 Ka noho ia ki Kerikeri ki te taha o tōna whānau.